600-cell: Rotations on polygram isoclines

 The right polygram and right isoclinic rotation conventionally correspond to invariant pairs rotating in the same direction; the left polygram and left isoclinic rotation correspond to pairs rotating in opposite directions.

 Left and right isoclines are different paths that go to different places.

-In addition, each distinct isoclinic rotation (left or right) can be performed in a "forward" or "backward" direction along the parallel fibers.
+In addition, each distinct isoclinic rotation (left or right) can be performed in a positive or negative direction along the circular parallel fibers.

 A fiber bundle of Clifford parallel isoclines is the set of helical vertex circles described by a distinct left or right isoclinic rotation.

 Each moving vertex travels along an isocline contained within a (moving) cell ring.

 While the left and right isoclinic rotations each double-rotate the same set of Clifford parallel invariant planes of rotation, they step through different sets of great circle polygons because left and right isoclinic rotations hit alternate vertices of the great circle {2p} polygon (where p is a prime ≤ 5).

 The left and right rotation share the same Hopf bundle of {2p} polygon fibers, which is both a left and right bundle, but they have different bundles of {p} polygons because the discrete fibers are opposing left and right {p} polygons inscribed in the {2p} polygon.

 A simple rotation is direct and local, taking some vertices to adjacent vertices along great circles, and some central planes to other central planes within the same hyperplane.
+(The 600-cell has four orthogonal central hyperplanes, each of which is an icosidodecahedron.)

 In a simple rotation, there is just a single pair of completely orthogonal invariant central planes of rotation; it does not constitute a fibration.

-An isoclinic rotation is diagonal and global, taking all the vertices to non-adjacent vertices (two or more edge-lengths away) along diagonal isoclines, and all the central plane polygons to Clifford parallel polygons (of the same kind).
+An isoclinic rotation is diagonal and global, taking all the vertices to non-adjacent vertices along diagonal isoclines, and all the central plane polygons to Clifford parallel polygons (of the same kind).

 A left-right pair of isoclinic rotations constitutes a discrete fibration.

 All the Clifford parallel central planes of the fibration are invariant planes of rotation, separated by two equal angles and lying in different hyperplanes.

 The diagonal isocline is a shorter route between the non-adjacent vertices than the multiple simple routes between them available along edges: it is the shortest route on the 3-sphere, the geodesic.